howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

 Now, let's understand what's going in the two mutations that you just added to the component.

 The `SIGNIN_USER_MUTATION` looks very similar to the mutations we saw before.
 It simply takes the `email` and `password` as arguments and returns info about the `user` as well as a `token` that you can attach to subsequent requests to authenticate the user.
+You'll learn in a bit how to do so.

 The `CREATE_USER_MUTATION` however is a bit different!
 Here, we actually define _two_ mutations at once!
-When you're doing that, the execution order is always from to bottom.
+When you're doing that, the execution order is always _from top to bottom_.
 So, in your case the `createUser` mutation will be executed _before_ the `signinUser` mutation.
 Bundling two mutations like this allows to sign up and login in a single request!

 All right, all that's left to do is call the two mutations inside the code!